 The Assembly Point for all occupants is the Large Playground at the front of the school.
-On arriving at the Assembly Point, pupils must line up in their classes in single file facing away from the school on the side of the playground furthest away from the school

 All windows and doors (including all corridor doors) should be closed by adults, as they leave the building unless it would be dangerous to do so.
 Adults responsible for specialist areas (i.e. the kitchen) must carry out any special action relevant to their area (see Section 4).